knmoriwaki/cosmoglint/README.md

-# Transformer-based Mock Generator for Line Intensity Mapping
+# CosmoGLINT: Cosmological Generative model for Line INtensity mapping with Transformer

 Model to generate galaxy properties for a given halo mass.

 A model trained with TNG300-1 at z = 0.5 - 6 as well as example input data for training and mock creation are available at [Google Drive](https://drive.google.com/drive/folders/1IFje9tNRf4Dr3NufqzlDdGMFTEDpsm35?usp=share_link).

-Currently, the package is designed to work with comoving volume box data only.
-Support for lightcone data may be added in a future update.

 For detailed usage and options, see [DOCUMENTATION](./DOCUMENTATION.md).